Mubashir-Analyst/Hr-Analysis-SQL/README.md

 The gender distribution across departments is fairly balanced but there are generally more male than female employees.

-The Marketing department has the highest turnover rate followed by Training.
-The least turn over rate are in the Research and development, Support and Legal departments.

 A large number of employees come from the state of Ohio.

 The net change in employees has increased over the years.

-The average tenure for each department is about 8 years with Legal and Auditing having the highest and Services, Sales and Marketing having the lowest.